- What is the process?

 How do I pay OTS?

-OTS accepts payment by check, PayPal, or bank transfer.
+OTS accepts payment by Venmo, Paypal, or Check.

 Do you give general financial advice?

-No. OTS is a tax preparation firm only.
+No. OTS is a tax preparation and planning firm only.
 We do not offer financial or investment advice.
 We do, however, have colleagues we can recommend in this field if you are interested.

 Do you do business taxes as well?